 The Easter lily is without a doubt, the most popular flower for Easter.
 For many, the beautiful trumpet-shaped white flowers symbolize purity, virtue, innocence, and hope.
 These flowers are also highly respected in the church, as Jesus actually discusses them in Luke 12:27, saying “Consider the lilies how they grow: they toil not, they spin not; and yet I say unto you, that Solomon in all his glory was not arrayed like one of these.”

 These classy flowers are a close second to the Easter lily, with one colorful difference; tulips come in a wide variety of colors!
-Each color means something different; white symbolizes forgiveness, purple represents royalty, red means love, and yellow represent cheerful thoughts, a particularly appropriate color for Easter!
+Each color means something different; white symbolizes forgiveness, purple represents royalty, red means love, and yellow represents cheerful thoughts, a particularly appropriate color for Easter!

 If there is one flower that looks like it’s smiling at you, it’s the adorable daffodil!
-These happy flowers one of my favorites and symbolize rebirth and new beginnings, making it a great springtime bloom to celebrate the season with!
+These happy flowers are one of my favorites and symbolize rebirth and new beginnings, making it a great springtime bloom to celebrate the season with!

-Irises, the state flower of Tennessee, are a uniquely shaped flower, with three petals standing upright, symbolizing faith, valor and wisdom.
+Irises, the state flower of Tennessee, are a uniquely shaped flower, with three petals standing upright, symbolizing faith, valor, and wisdom.
 They are named after the Greek goddess Iris, the Greek word for rainbow.

-Last, but certainly not least, the humble daisy, one of the sweetest, simplest flowers, and a favorite among many women.
+Last, but certainly not least, is the humble daisy, one of the sweetest, simplest flowers, and a favorite among many women.
 Daisies are most commonly white, but can also be found in a variety of other pastel colors perfect for Easter.
 Even more appropriate is what daisies symbolize; innocence, purity, and true love.
 Jesus was innocent, and pure of sin, and showed true love through His sacrifice on the cross.

-All of these flowers are beautiful, and easily found during Easter time, which makes them ideal for gift giving and decorating.
+All of these flowers are beautiful and easily found during Easter time, which makes them ideal for gift giving and decorating.

 DIY Easter Flower Decorating Ideas

 Easter is the perfect time to get your creative juices flowing and get crafty with your floral decorations!
-And if you have the intentions of giving flowers as a gift, arranging them yourself in a fun way will show your loved one you care even more!
+And if you have the intention of giving flowers as a gift, arranging them yourself in a fun way will show your loved one you care even more!

-Of course bouquets of spring flowers are pretty no matter what, but these are likely to be the centerpiece of your table, so why not make it something special!
+Of course, bouquets of spring flowers are pretty no matter what, but these are likely to be the centerpiece of your table, so why not make it something special!